polo0016/AdventureStory/intro.md

 News of Sammy's power spread, attracting friends and envious creatures.
 One day, a raven named Rufus wanted Sammy's tail.

 What should Sammy do to protect his magical tail?

+She hids into a tower for the rest of her life